davidhq/SublimeEthereum/README.md

 * Solidity.sublime-syntax: syntax rules for Ethereum Solidity language
    * Ethereum plugin automatically uses *Solidity language syntax* when you are in a Solidity (.sol) file
-* Vyper.sublime-syntax: syntax rules for Ethereum Vyper language
+* Vyper.YAML-tmLanguage: syntax rules for Ethereum Vyper language
    * Ethereum plugin automatically uses *Vyper language syntax* when you are in a Vyper (.vy) file

 ## License